"SET YOUR SIGHTS ON THE HEIGHTS"

 Progressives

 When people reach their 40's, their eyes begin to lose the ability to focus from up close to far away.
 This condition is known as presbyopia.
-Progressive lenses are an inconspicuous solution because it allows presbyopes to see with an invisible progression from distance, mid, to near.
-Progressives have a center corridor with peripheral distortion but Ultimate Progressives are technologically advanced to accomodate that.
+Progressive lenses are a great solution because they allow patients to see with an invisible progression from distance, mid, to near, and are convenient for those who dislike carrying separate driving, computer, and reading glasses.
+Progressives have a center corridor with the clearest vision but there is peripheral distortion.
+Fortunately, Ultimate Progressives are technologically advanced to reduce this distortion for a comfortable, clear, and wide field of vision.

 Ultimate Progressive ★★★ ★

-Ultimate Progressive lenses are the superior choice for presbyopic people.
-Lenses have a patented technology with a honeycomb / grid-system and a unique prescription for each cell.
-This ensures the smoothest transition from near to far.
-These highly-advanced lenses also feature wider intermediate and reading areas with much less distortion.
-Which means not having to adjust head positions and less of the off-balance feeling.
-Ultimate Progressives include: Unity Via Elite II, Varilux X-Series, and Zeiss Smartlife Individual
+Ultimate Progressive lenses are the superior choice for presbyopic patients who want the sharpest and clearest vision possible.
+These lenses are highly-advanced and feature a honeycomb grid-system with a unique prescription to ensure the smoothest transition from near to far.
+The lenses also feature wider intermediate and reading areas for extreme comfort without adjusting head positions.
+Peripheral distortion or off-balance dizziness is reduced for walking downstairs; making them the safest option.
+Ultimate Progressives include: Unity Via Elite II, Zeiss Smartlife Individual, Varilux X-Series, and Camber Steady Plus.

 Photosensitive